-“I’m really happy Union was able to make this happen,” said Catherine Seaman ’22 of Ipswich, Mass., a biology major with a minor in Spanish and Hispanic studies minor who is studying in Madrid.
+“I’m really happy Union was able to make this happen,” said Catherine Seaman ’22 of Ipswich, Mass., a biology major with a minor in Spanish and Hispanic studies who is studying in Madrid.
 “The language and cultural immersion of this experience have opened my eyes with appreciation for the differences, the history and the people of Spain.”

 For Lauryn West '23, of West Hartford, Conn., a history major with minors in classics and theater, studying abroad has meant the opportunity to visit iconic sites such as the Acropolis in Athens, Greece.

 “For our Topography and Monuments of Athens class, we get to go ‘behind the ropes’ at some points, such as at the Temple of Nike,” West said.
-“We also were able enter the Propalaia, the gateway to the Acropolis, which is usually closed to visitors.
+“We also were able enter the Propylaea, the gateway to the Acropolis, which is usually closed to visitors.
 It was breathtaking to see something so close.”

 For now, close encounters in other countries are limited to destinations in Europe.
 The majority of Union students are on programs in Antwerp, Belgium; Galway, Ireland; York, England; Rennes, France; Athens; and Seville, Spain.

 The program in Madrid is part of the New York Six Liberal Arts Consortium, to which Union belongs.
 Seaman and another student are the first Union participants.